 Applying:

-If you would like to enquire about undergraduate research opportunities, please email luke.clark@psych.ubc.ca including a copy of your CV and a short description of why you are interested in research on gambling, and what you hope to gain from the placement.
+For undergraduate students interested in PSYC 240, COGS 402, Directed Studies, and volunteer placements, you can apply through the PSYC 240 portal.
+The portal is currently open but we have concluded our recruitment process, new submissions will not be assessed.
+Students in the Psychology Honours program should contact Dr. Clark directly over the summer, or for USRA/Quinn summer placements, prior to the February deadlines.
+You can email luke.clark@psych.ubc.ca including a copy of your CV and a short description of why you are interested in research on gambling, and what you hope to gain from the placement.
 See example contact letter here.

 Graduate applicants: